-Arroyo Hondo enters the plan area at its junction with NM 599.
-Arroyo Chamiso enters the plan area near the eastern boundary of the Airport.
+Arroyo Hondo enters the Planning Area at its junction with NM 599.
+Arroyo Chamiso enters the Planning Area near the eastern boundary of the Airport.
 Both traverse in a southwestern direction, joining each other in Upper La Cienega.
-Cienega Creek enters the plan area under Interstate I-25 in Upper La Cienega where it runs west joining Arroyo Hondo just above the north boundary of El Rancho de Las Golondrinas.
-The intermittent Alamo Creek enters the plan area under Interstate-25 along the southern boundary of Santa Fe Canyon Ranch where it runs west to join the Santa Fe River and Cienega Creek near the western portion of the aptly named Tres Rios Ranch.
+Cienega Creek enters the Planning Area under Interstate I-25 in Upper La Cienega where it runs west joining Arroyo Hondo just above the north boundary of El Rancho de Las Golondrinas.
+The intermittent Alamo Creek enters the Planning Area under Interstate-25 along the southern boundary of Santa Fe Canyon Ranch where it runs west to join the Santa Fe River and Cienega Creek near the western portion of the aptly named Tres Rios Ranch.